 Tips, Tricks, & Substitutions

-- You can substitute creamy peanut butter for crunchy peanut butter based on your preference.
+- You can substitute creamy peanut butter, almond butter or any other nut butter for crunchy peanut butter based on your preference.

-- For the criss-cross pattern, spray the back of the fork with cooking spray to prevent the batter from pulling up.
+- For the crisscross pattern, spray the back of the fork with cooking spray to prevent the batter from pulling up with the fork.

 - Use parchment paper or lightly spray your cookie sheet before placing the cookies on the pan.